michelelucente/PEANUTS/README.md

 Quick start
 -----------

-Detailed explanation of how to run PEANUTS and all available options can be found in the reference above.
+A detailed explanation of how to run PEANUTS and all available options can be found in the reference above.
 Here are listed the various running modes of PEANUTS without explanation.

-The *simple* mode of PEANUTS runs directly on the command line and can be used with the command
+The *simple* mode of PEANUTS runs directly on the command line and can be used with

 ```
 run_prob_sun.py [options] <energy> <fraction> [<th12> <th13> <th23> <delta> <dm21> <dm3l>]